 variable used in thegetTreatment

 call and firing this track event.
 The expected data type is String. - TRAFFIC_TYPE: The traffic type of the key in the track call.
 The expected data type is String.
-You can only pass values that match the names of traffic types that you have defined in your instance of Split.
+You can only pass values that match the names of traffic types that you defined in your instance of Split.

 - EVENT_TYPE: The event type that this event should correspond to.
 The expected data type is String.
 Full requirements on this argument are: